PubInv/ATX-Preemie/incubator/heat_swaddle_experiment_notes.md

 At 5:18, still holding body temperature at 31 to 32C, but has not shut off.
 Is requiring 3.43 Watts.
 I deem the solar film experiment a failure.

+At 10:59 it was still holding temperature, and duty cycle was the same.